 There was once a Brill Building scene, a Mersey scene, a Motown scene, a San Francisco scene.
 Later, a Seattle scene, an Austin scene, and so on.
 By that I mean a sliver of time in which nationally known tastemakers are selling records and thus inspiring new acts to come forward, a loop that self-perpetuates for a while.
 It usually doesn’t last much longer than a tween idol, because pop taste is just as fickle as that idol’s fans, and times do change.
 Think about those symphonic-pop bands like Emerson, Lake & Palmer and Yes (pre-AM-hit-phase), how pompous and pretentious they sound today.
 But once they were the bee’s knees.
 Sic transit gloria trendi.

 Well, there was also a Georgia scene, and it was forming just about the time I started scribbling.
-“Georgia” is an abbreviation, because part of the sound came from Memphis and part from Rick Hall’s Fame Studios in Muscle Shoals, Alabama, but the most important locations were Atlanta and Macon.
-(The artsy, bohemian Athens of the B-52s and R.E.M. was still in the future; for the moment it was still all shitkickers.)
+“Georgia” is an abbreviation, because part of the sound came from Memphis and part from Rick Hall’s FAME Studios in Muscle Shoals, Alabama, but the most important locations were Atlanta and Macon.
+(The artsy, bohemian Athens of the B-52s and R.E.M. was still in the future; for the moment it was shitkickers all the way down.)

 You must understand that the music business circa Seventies is almost unrecognizable from the vantage point of the present day.
 The unit of distribution was the album, mostly sold on Lp vinyl.
 (The new ancillary technology was the cassette tape, which was busy supplanting 4-track and 8-track tape cartridges.)
 Singles were issued to promote albums, not as profit centers in themselves.
 An army of promotion men, sometimes packed with secret illegal goodies including dough, tried to persuade AM radio “program directors” to “add” that week’s prioritized singles, and FM stations (at which individual jocks had a little more discretionary power over what to play) to listen to the rest of the album for spinnable stuff.
 Your tour sold your album, not vice versa, like it is today.
 (In fact, your most important relationship was with your label: “Please welcome Mercury recording artist…”) There was no MTV or MP3.
 We rock writers were still ugly because there were no TV shows for us to appear on: our key medium was print.
 Promo money flowed like water, each stunt more outrageous than the last.
 (It’s no coincidence that Alice Cooper and Kiss both arose in this environment.)
 For more details on a great and goofy time, read Larry Harris’s hilarious, dishy memoir AND PARTY EVERY DAY.
 One fine afternoon in late 1974, I sat in Mr. Harris’s Casablanca Records office on North Sherbourne Drive in Los Angeles and watched him pull out a garbage-quality baggie stuffed as big as a basketball with…let’s just call it an American smoking mixture.
 It was, and remains, the largest amount of that substance I’ve ever seen in one place.